The names of days of the week

 The influence of the Roman Empire on the names of the days of the week can still be seen today in English and many other modern European languages.
-Since we’ve recently added French, German, Italian, and Spanish dictionaries to OxfordDictionaries.com, let’s look at the days in these languages as well.
+Let’s have a look at French, German, Italian, and Spanish as well.

 |English||Roman god/Celestial body||Latin||French||Italian||Spanish|